Sim4n6/plasoWiki/Codereview.md

 ./utils/update.sh [--nobrowser]
 ```

-If you are running the `update.sh` script off a github fork make sure all changes have been committed and pushed to your fork.
+If you are running the `update.sh` script off a github fork make sure all changes have been committed and pushed to your fork before running `update.sh`.

 The `update.sh` script will also run the linter and the unit tests.

-This process continues until the reviewer thinks the code is good enough to be submitted into the project.
+The update process continues until the reviewer thinks the code is good enough to be submitted into the project.
 Then a "**LGTM**" (Looks Good To Me) is given and you can submit the code.

 **DO NOT SUBMIT** code to the project before a LGTM has been sent in the code review site.
 All code submitted without an explicit LGTM will be revoked and rolled back.